 - 3. Assisting in Plan's Reimbursement Activities.
-The covered individual has an obligation to assist the plan to obtain reimbursement of the Reimbursable Payments that it has made on behalf of the covered individual, and to provide the plan with any information concerning the covered individual's other insurance coverage (whether through automobile insurance, other group health program, or otherwise) and any other person or entity (including their insurer(s)) that may be obligated to provide payments or benefits to or for the benefit of the covered individual.
-The covered individual is required to (a) cooperate fully in the plan's (or any plan fiduciary's) enforcement of the terms of the plan, including the exercise of the plan's right to subrogation and reimbursement, whether against the covered individual or any third party, (b) not do anything to prejudice those enforcement efforts or rights (such as settling a claim against another party without including the plan as a copayee for the amount of the Reimbursable Payments and notifying the plan), (c) sign any document deemed by the Plan Administrator to be relevant to protecting the plan's subrogation, reimbursement or other rights, and (d) provide relevant information when requested.
+You and your covered dependents have an obligation to assist the plan to obtain reimbursement of the Reimbursable Payments that it has made on behalf of the covered person, and to provide the plan with any information concerning the covered person's other insurance coverage (whether through automobile insurance, other group health program, or otherwise) and any other person or entity (including their insurer(s)) that may be obligated to provide payments or benefits to or for the benefit of the covered person.
+The covered person is required to (a) cooperate fully in the plan's exercise of its right to subrogation and reimbursement, (b) not do anything to prejudice those rights (such as settling a claim against another party without including the plan as a co-payee for the amount of the Reimbursable Payments and notifying the plan), (c) sign any document deemed by the Plan Administrator to be relevant to protecting the plan's subrogation, reimbursement or other rights, and (d) provide relevant information when requested.
 The term "information" includes any documents, insurance policies, police reports, or any reasonable request by the Plan Administrator to enforce the plan's rights. - 4.
 Overpayments.
 This plan will have the right to recover any payments that were made to, or on behalf of, a covered individual and which causes an overpayment to be made.

-Failure by covered individuals to follow the above terms and conditions may result, at the discretion of the Plan Administrator, in a reduction from future benefit payments available to the covered person under the plan of an amount up to the aggregate amount of Reimbursable Payments that has not been reimbursed to the plan.
+Failure by you or your covered dependents to follow the above terms and conditions may result, at the discretion of the Plan Administrator, in a reduction from future benefit payments available to the covered person under the plan of an amount up to the aggregate amount of Reimbursable Payments that has not been reimbursed to the plan.